Born in Mexico City, Jacqueline Camacho-Ruiz moved to the United States at age 14, learning English in just two years.

 In 2014, she founded The Fig Factor Foundation to help future Latina leaders ages 15 to 25.
 So far, the foundation has 57 graduates and has launched an international and Spanish program.
 She also started Fig Factor Media LLC that houses her speaking and author career as well as other miscellaneous projects related to her books and publishing.

-Camacho-Ruiz just finished her 10th book, “Living the Amazing: 7 Simple Truths to Make Your Heart Beep,” which she co-authored for the first time with her husband.
+She co-wrote her 10thbook, “Living the Amazing: 7 Simple Truths to Make Your Heart Beep,” and in doing so collaborated for the first time with her husband.
 She launched her first deck of cards and an app for marketing small businesses.
+She created LATINATalks to give her 132 authors of “Today’s Inspired Latina” series – with volume 5 released in 2019 – a multimedia opportunity to share their thoughts and ideas.

 “I would highly recommend the Business/Management/Marketing program for its practicality and applicability to the real world,” she said.